ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/HelperMod/readme.txt

 Symlinking:
-If you symlink the BinAssets folder, you won't need to update it manually.
+If you symlink the BinAssets folder, you won't need to update HelperMod manually.
-It shouldn't be updated too often, but hopefully the devs ease up on the blacklisting, and I can remove it.
+HelperMod shouldn't be updated too often, but hopefully the devs ease up on the blacklisting, and I can remove it.